roy23sourabh/Getting_and_cleaning_data/CodeBook.md

 ### Analysis Steps

-- Step 1 : Download the data from the mentioned web link and store it.
+- Step 1 : Download the data from the mentioned web link and store it in your working directory.
 - Step 2 : Load test and train datas from all txt files in R and check the dimensions to have a idea of observations and variables.Data frames created are xTest,yTest,xTrain,yTrain subjectTest,subjectTrain